 According to the American Psychiatric Association, a personality disorder is a way of thinking, feeling, and behaving that deviates from the expectations of the culture, causes distress or problems functioning, and lasts overtime.
-Two of the types of personality disorders are classified as dependent and avoidant.
-Each disorder has their own unique causes, characteristics, and treatment methods.
+Two of these types of personality disorders are classified as dependent and avoidant.
+Each of these disorders has their own unique causes, characteristics, and treatment methods.

 Dependent Personality Disorder Characteristics